AndreLouisIssa/SRFusionCore/README.md

  - list of all pure slimes by very late startup
  - list of all pure slimes' names
  - function that breaks down an ID into component slimes
+ - function that looks up the blame for an ID
  - function that constructs the left part of an ID from component slimes
  - function that constructs the right part of an ID from a strategy and parameters
  - function that constructs the full ID from a strategy, component slimes, and parameters